Azure/aks-engine/docs/topics/azure-stack.md

 If your Azure Stack instance is air-gapped or if network connectivity in your geographical location is not reliable, then the default approach will not work, take a long time or timeout due to transient networking issues.

-With these challenges in mind, you can choose to set the `distro` property of your cluster definition to `"aks-ubuntu-16.04"`.
+With these challenges in mind, you can choose to set the `distro` property of your cluster definition to `"aks"`.
 This change will instruct AKS Engine to deploy VM nodes using a base OS image call `AKS Base Image`.
 This custom image already contains the required software dependencies in its file system.
 Hence, internet connectivity won’t be required during the provisioning process.

 The `AKS Base Image` gallery item has to be available in your Azure Stack's Marketplace before it could be used by AKS Engine.
 Follow this [guide](https://docs.microsoft.com/en-us/azure-stack/operator/azure-stack-download-azure-marketplace-item) for a general explanation about how to download gallery items from Azure.